At least 8 killed as van carrying tourists plunges into ravine in GB’s Diamer

 At least eight people, including a child, were killed and nine others were injured on Friday when a van carrying tourists plunged into a ravine near Babusar Pass in the Diamer district of Gilgit-Baltistan, officials said.

-Diamer Rescue 1122 District Coordinator Shaukat Riaz confirmed the death toll to Dawn.com.
+Diamer Rescue 1122 District Coordinator Shaukat Riaz, while confirming the death toll to Dawn.com, said the accident took place after the vehicle collided with a car.

-Meanwhile, Chilas Deputy Superintendent of Police (DSP) Wazir Liaqat said the vehicle, carrying 16 tourists, was headed to Gilgit from Sahiwal.
+Meanwhile, Chilas Deputy Superintendent of Police (DSP) Wazir Liaqat said the van, carrying 16 tourists, was headed to Gilgit from Sahiwal.

-“After the vehicle fell into the ravine, it caught fire,” he told Dawn.com, adding that the wounded persons were being moved to the Chilas Regional Headquarters Hospital.
+“After it fell into the ravine, the van caught fire,” he told Dawn.com, adding that the wounded persons were being moved to the Chilas Regional Headquarters Hospital.

 The DSP said one body had been brought to the health facility in Chilas while the remaining were referred to Naran.
 He further stated that the deaths occurred due to severe injuries.